Thomas J. Arnold: Early work

 Along with language study, Arnold also tried to blend in with the natives by using Chinese dress and wearing a queue hairpiece.
 He traveled thousands of miles on foot and by boat on itineraries where he would preach and sell Bibles and gospel tracts on the road.
 He also helped to train other missionaries in this method of itinerant evangelism.
-He worked at many of the large missionary stations and outstations in Nanjing, Lu Hoh, Wuhu, Chuchow, Wuwei Chow, and Fengyang-fu and occasionally encountered hostility and persecution.
+He worked at many of the large missionary stations and outstations in Nanjing, Luhe, Wuhu, Chuzhou, Wuwei, and Fengyangfu and occasionally encountered hostility and persecution.
 He also took itinerant trips to Nanjing and the surrounding areas with A. F. H. Saw, E. P. Hearnden, and E. T. Williams.
 During these trips, he would sell books and preach.

 Arnold married Elizabeth Ince (1863-1950), who was also a missionary.
 Her study, like that of all early missionaries was with a private language teacher, as there was no language school available.
 Further accentuating the difficulty of learning the language was the inability of most language teachers to speak English.

 During March 1892, Arnold worked in the village of Lieu Chang Hiew, which had not seen a foreign missionary in over ten years.
 He also worked with the town of Ta Tsung Chao.
 At first, the people in this village were suspicious of him, but soon became more open and friendly.
 Arnold had a gift for making people feel comfortable.
 During this year, he also filled in as a doctor.
 Although he never received any formal training in medicine, he often received hundreds of patients and did what he could to relieve their suffering.
 This commitment to helping people in a practical sense drew positive attention from some of the upper class Chinese as well.
 After filling in temporarily at the hospital, Arnold continued to preach in the villages of Luh Hoh, Sing Tszi, and Kei Keao Ying where he also opened the first boys' school.
 He often took these trips with his friend and colleague Dr. Butchart.
 Dr. Butchart was also the man who gave Mr. Arnold some of his instruction on medicine.